Ramadan Ready series, part 1. Watch the video on YouTube.

-Dr. Shabir Ally: Yes, true.
-So why the moon?
-Well, folks, you are probably aware that the months are actually called months because they’re related to the moon.
+Did you know that 'months' are actually called 'months' because they’re related to the moon?
 The lunar cycle is approximately 29 to 30 days in length.
 And that gives us the approximate lengths of our months.
 Many of us have memorized from childhood the saying: 30 days of September, April, June and November...
 So we have increased a couple of days to get to the solar cycle, which is approximately 11 days longer per year than a lunar year.
 February remains at 28 days except for a leap year in which case it becomes 29.
 Now, in the ancient world when people did not have the modern calendars and smartphones that we have, how did they tell time?
 Well, they counted the lunar cycle.
 They saw the phases of the moon and they knew that one complete cycle was one month.
 So in the Jewish calendar, a lot of their religious observances are pinned according to that lunar cycle.
 A similar thing happened with the religion of Islam.
 Christianity went a slightly different route, but you will notice that Easter varies, and that's because it is basically tied to the lunar cycle, but some adjustments are made to keep that celebration in the spring.

-Shabir: The reason you have to be calm about this is because these matters are not so clearly defined.
-If they were so clearly defined, we wouldn't have the great scholars of the Muslim world having different opinions about it.
-But as Safiyyah said, because these things are not specified -- whether you need to see it with the naked eye, whether you need to see it in your own locality, whether you need to see it in anywhere in the world and so on -- that's why we have different views emerging.
-Safiyyah, there are basically three or four different approaches to the question.
+Since these things are not specified -- whether you need to see it with the naked eye, whether you need to see it in your own locality, whether you need to see it in anywhere in the world and so on -- that's why we have different views emerging.
+There are basically three or four different approaches to the question.
 And all of these approaches have very good arguments going for them.
-So I would say whatever is being followed in your locality or the major mosque where you attend, just go with that.
+Whatever is being followed in your locality or the major mosque where you attend, just go with that.
 And yeah, take another chill pill if you need to.